Particle dynamics and geometric optics in Chern-Simons black holes: The centre of mass energy

 The time-like geodesics for a particle of mass $m$ are \cite{12a,19a}

-where $\tau$ is the proper time, $\varepsilon=E/m$, $\pounds =L/m,E$ is the energy and $L$ is the angular momentum of the particle.
+where $\varepsilon=E/m$, $\pounds =L/m,E$ is the energy and $L$ is the angular momentum of the particle.
 These equations are velocity components of a particle of mass $m$.
-After substituting the values of the components of the 4-velocities of particles from Eqs. (\ref{cm1})-(\ref{cm3}), we obtain the expression for the $E_{CM}^{2}$ as
+After substituting values of the components of the 4-velocities of particles from Eqs. (\ref{cm1})-(\ref{cm3}), we obtain the expression for the $E_{CM}^{2}$ as